 - Homelessness Prevention and Intervention (University at Albany)

-- Poverty and Homelessness in America (California State University, Sacramento)
+- Poverty and Homelessness in America, example 1 (California State University, Sacramento)

 - Special Topics in Social Welfare Policy and Services: Homelessness (Hunter College)